Selah (biblical figure)

 The Gospel of Luke and Book of Jubilees both agree with the Septuagint in making Selah the son of Cainan, adding the information that his mother was Milcah (the daughter of Madai), while his wife is named as Mu'ak, daughter of Kesed (another son of Arphachsad).

 The death age of Selah is given as 433 (Masoretic), 460 (Septuagint), and 460 (Samaritan).

 Henry M. Morris states that Arpachshad, Selah, and Eber are listed as the most important sons since they were in the line of the promised Seed of the Woman.

+His name is possibly the origin of the Jewish moneylender Shylock in Shakespeare's Merchant of Venice..

 In Islam

 In Islam, Selah is sometimes identified as the islamic prophet Salih.
 Some scholars and researchers have suggested a possible connection between Salih, the Islamic prophet, and Selah, a figure or term mentioned in the Hebrew Bible.
 This hypothesis is based primarily on the similarity of their names and the tradition of prophets being shared across Abrahamic religions.